merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 We wanted to confirm our results at the genome level.
 The ideal way to do this would be to carefully bin metagenome-assembled genomes (MAGs) from each metagenome and individually analyze their metabolic capacity.
 However, binning those MAGs would take a really long time, and even if we automated the process, [automatic binning is difficult and not always conclusive](https://merenlab.org/2020/01/02/visualizing-metagenomic-bins/).
 Instead, we decided to leverage a high-quality set of reference genomes from the [Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/) ([Parks et al. 2021](https://doi.org/10.1093/nar/gkab776)).

 In this section, we show how we determined which genomes represent typical gut microbes by running read recruitment and analyzing the resulting coverage information.
 Those genomes will be the subject of the analyses described in the subsequent section.
+The datapack at [https://doi.org/10.5281/zenodo.7883421](https://doi.org/10.5281/zenodo.7883421) provides the contigs databases for the final set of gut genomes selected in this section.

 This section includes several workflows, so we will start a new folder to keep everything organized: